 Bill decided to Pray often each day “Lord keep me from temptation”(This is part of the Lord’s prayer from the Bible).

 Mike was undecided about Chritianity, but he was intrigued by how a Christian friend lived his life – so when his buddy recommended “The case for Christ” by Lee Strobel, he went out and got a copy.

 If this article has helped you, share it with your friends.
 Share buttons are below the index.

-Thank you for reading day 3 of this program how to get free from smoking.
+Thank you for reading day 3 of this program: The Best Way To Quit Smoking.